p-ranav/binary_log/README.md

 * Run-length encoding is used, where possible, to encode repeated log calls
 * An offline process can be used to deflate and format the log messages

-The following code completes in ~980 ms and writes just 18 bytes. **The average latency here is less than 1 ns.**
+The following code completes in ~980 ms (average latency less than 1 ns) and writes just 18 bytes.

 ```cpp
 #include <binary_log/binary_log.hpp>